rozana107/Simple-CNN-classification/README.md

 ﻿#Simple-CNN-classification

-Unzip the folder resized befor running the code.
+Unzip the folder resized.zip befor running the code.

-The original data files were exceed the limit to be uploaded.
+The original data files exceed the limit to be uploaded.

 You can modify the code and use the resized images.